Study support for postgraduate students

 Our team of twelve mentors is specially trained to help you develop effective strategies for approaching and managing the writing demands of your course.
 They will not help you with subject content, or proofread your work, but they will be able to discuss your assignments with you, and give you helpful feedback and advice on such matters as: how to get started on your assignment, how to look for good source material, the clarity of your writing, the different types of assignments, structure and style, referencing and citation, and much more.
 All the sessions in the Academic Writing Zone are staffed by a Student Learning Advisor as well as student mentors.
-More details and to book.

 Current or prospective students with queries about study issues or academic support are very welcome to contact:

-The Effective Learning Team
+The Learning Development Team